lych1233/compactDRL/drl/rainbow/README.md

 ### Warning for Using DQN

-- Vanilla DQN is usually the first algorithm one will meet in deep reinforcement learning, which is simple and efficient; however, it is no longer the SOTA here and there is a lot of improvement after that, like Double-Dueling DQN, or later Rainbow
+- Vanilla DQN is usually the first algorithm one will meet in deep reinforcement learning, which is simple and efficient; however, it is no longer the SOTA and there is a lot of improvement of DQN, like Double-Dueling DQN, or later Rainbow
-- Since DQN does not use the double Q-network trick, it will overestimate the Q value (sometimes million or billion-level Q value), especially in environments with only positive rewards (like CartPole)
+- Since DQN does not use the double Q-network trick, it will overestimate the Q value (sometimes million or billion-level Q value), especially in environments with only positive rewards like "CartPole-v1"